Large Granny Square with Circle Centre

 Enter your email address to subscribe to this blog and receive notifications of new posts by email.

-Decide to get out a woolly blanket and the cat will appear from nowhere.
-Trying to take pictures of a woolly blanket is even worse.
-70% of the pictures I took of this blanket had cat in them.
+If I decide to get out a woolly blanket, the cat will appear from nowhere.
+Guaranteed!
+Trying to take pictures of a crochet blanket is even worse.
+70% of the pictures I took of this blanket had a cat in them.
 I eventually gave up.

 I’ve put it somewhere safe in case she tries it on again.
 She has claimed too many of my blankets.

-Anyway, I’m pleased to say that I’ve finished the blanket and it looks lovely.
-I’m quite tempted to keep it as another blanket for the living room but it isn’t really big enough.
-I stopped making squares for it when I thought it wouldn’t go with the rest of the room.
-It turns out that, actually it probably would look quite nice.
+Anyway, I’m pleased to say that I’ve finished the petal patch blanket and it looks lovely.
+I’m quite tempted to keep it as another blanket for the living room, but it isn’t really big enough.
+I stopped making squares for it when I realised it wouldn’t go with the rest of the room.
+It turns out that, actually, it probably would look quite nice.
 I’m taking it to a Christmas/craft fayre at the end of the month to see if someone buys it…

-I really enjoyed making the squares.
-They are the Petal Patch Motif by Betsy Makes and the colour scheme is basically nicked from Attic 24’s Harmony blanket plus a few balls of Parchment and a smattering of Grape (it’s all Stylecraft Special DK).
-To give a nod to both of these pilferings I am calling the blanket Petal Patch Harmony.
+I really enjoyed making the granny squares.
+They are the Petal Patch Motif by Betsy Makes and the colour scheme is basically nicked from Attic 24’s Harmony blanket plus a few balls of Parchment and a smattering of the shade, Grape (it’s all Stylecraft Special DK).
+To give a nod to both of these pilferings, I am calling the blanket Petal Patch Harmony.
 Blankets have names these days.

-It’s slightly squashed where the cat abused it.
-I should probably give it a wash before trying to put it up for sale.
+It’s now a slightly squashed blanket where the cat sat on it.
+I should probably wash it before trying to put it up for sale.

 Many of these pictures are very samey but it takes too much time, dithering about which ones to use.
 May as well use them all.

 Once again, I used the Continuous Join As You Go.
-Next time I’ll move on to a new technique.
-Not because I don’t like this one (I actually really like it) but because I want to learn something new.
+Next time, I’ll move on to a new technique.
+Not because I don’t like this one (I actually really like it), but because I want to learn some new crochet techniques.
 I’ve seen a few different ones about that I want to try.
 Just need to decide which to do first.

 The border is from Edie Eckman’s Around the Corner, Crochet Borders.
 Number 27.
 I cheated and skipped every two stitches, not every other.
 I did it that way so I wouldn’t have to make as many stitches.
-I can see that it is a ever so slightly stretched but that’s the punishment I get for being cheaty.
-I did the same thing on the Fireplace blanket and got a way with it more because I tinkered with the pattern.
+I can see that it is ever so slightly stretched, but that’s the punishment I get for being cheaty.
+I did the same thing on the Fireplace blanket and got away with it more because I tinkered with the pattern.
 I get told off a lot for not following the recipe.

-Main colour is parchment and I can’t remember if I used three or four balls.
+The main colour is Parchment, and I can’t remember if I used three or four balls.
 The rest of the colours are most definitely less than a ball each.
 I used: clematis, lavender, lime, meadow, plum, sage, storm, pale rose, turquoise, violet, cloud, petrol, grape, raspberry, parma and aster.
 Hope I haven’t missed any out… Right, onto the next project!

 I made stuff pre-blog too; pretending to be a crafting blogger.
 When you’re not.
 Yet.